5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

-**NOTE**: If you can live without a schematic of the Codec dump, you *can* work with the dumps created with Clover and OpenCore (continue with Chapter V in this case).
-In Clover, you just have to hit `F8` in the Boot menu to create the dump.
-It will be stored in EFI/CLOVER/misc folder.
-Dumping the Audio Codec in OpenCore requires the debug version.
-It's described in the [Debugging Section](https://github.com/5T33Z0/OC-Little-Translated/tree/main/K_Debugging#using-opencores-sysreport-feature).
+**NOTES**: If you can live without a schematic of the Codec dump, you *can* use the dumps created with Clover and OpenCore as well.

+- **Clover**: Hit `F8` in the boot menu. `AudioDxe.efi` has to be present in CLOVER/drivers/UEFI.
+The file(s) will be stored in EFI/CLOVER/misc.
+- **OpenCore**: Requires the Debug version.
+Check the [Debugging Section](https://github.com/5T33Z0/OC-Little-Translated/tree/main/K_Debugging#using-opencores-sysreport-feature) for details.

 [^1]: When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the data (293 vs 172 lines).
 I guess this is because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.
 My guess is that this additional data is captured in the Codec dump as well.